-Because of the importance of these servers to a large number of users, they must not be used for running your programs.
-The interactive development servers are available for that purpose.
-Users found running jobs interactively on the login servers may lose access to the cluster for up to thirty days.
+Because of the importance of these servers to a large number of users, they should not be used for running your programs for extended periods of time.
+The interactive development servers are also available for testing purposes.
+Users found running jobs interactively on the login servers for extended periods of time may lose access to the cluster for up to thirty days.
 If a second offense occurs, the user’s account may be permanently disabled.

 Large Numbers of Jobs